January 1-3, 1928 (Sunday–Tuesday)

 Berg and English—The dark horses of the screen

-The Neapolitan Four—Comedy harmonists from Italy, one of America's greatest comedy singing acts
+The Neapolitan Four—Comedy harmonists from Italy, one of America's greatest comedy singing

 August 26-28, 1928 (Sunday–Tuesday)